FREE BLACKWORK COURSE · LESSON ONE

 Work each red line as a running stitch down the length of the petal.
 Remember to leave space for the return diagonals.

-When you reach the other end of the petal, towards the center of the design, bring the needle back up at the red dot and continue back up to the top of the petal, filling in the gaps as we did with the outlines.
+When you reach the other end of the petal, towards the centre of the design, bring the needle back up at the red dot and continue back up to the top of the petal, filling in the gaps as we did with the outlines.

 Continue to fill this petal in the same way, moving across towards the sides of the petal, to first fill one side, then the other with the pattern.

 The pattern in the alternate petals is easy, but a little more involved.
-I have split it four steps on your chart to make it easier to follow.
+I have split it into four steps on your chart to make it easier to follow.

-Photograph showing the stages of working the second blackwork pattern
+Stages of working the second blackwork pattern

 Again with the chart the right way up (so that the petal with the single red dashed line is at the top left) attach a single strand of thread to the outside edge at the position of the red horizontal line.